F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 ### Configure the items in the right click menu
 Unfortunatelly, the right click menu is not directly configurable in Windows.
 Usually, the actions are enabled by the application installation and sometimes, this can be disabled in the installation process

-To disable context menu entries after installation, we usually need to do one of the three things:
+To disable context menu entries after installation, we usually need to do one of the four things:

+- **configure the context menu in the application settings**: if possible, easiest way
-- configure the context menu in the application settings
+- **add the item to blocked list in the registry**: for applications that cannot configured the context menu in the settings
-- edit the registry
-- uninstall the application
+- **uninstall the application**: for applications that we do not need at all
+- **delete the item from the registry**: for certain built-in Windows items

 To configure the context menu in the registry, we need to add a new key to the registry under the following path: `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Shell Extensions\Blocked`.
 Under this path, we need to add a new string value matching the context menu entry we want to disable.
 For example, in PowerShell, we can run: